trivikverma/researchgroup/content/welcome/welcome.md

 #### Slack

 We use Slack for daily and impromptu discussions.
 Conversations are _not_ archived here.
-Let me know with a short email what email address you prefer to use for Slack and join the lab group [here](https://cusp-tudelft.slack.com).
+Let me know with a short email what email address you prefer to use for Slack and join the research group [here](https://cusp-tudelft.slack.com).

 -----